basarat/typescript-book/docs/types/index-signatures.md

 Sometimes you need to combine properties into the index signature.
 This is not advised, and you *should* use the Nested index signature pattern mentioned above.

-However if you are modeling *existing JavaScript* you can get around it with an intersection type.
+However, if you are modeling *existing JavaScript* you can get around it with an intersection type.
 The following shows an example of the error you will encounter without using an intersection:

 ```ts
 type FieldState = {